-St John Ambulance Turangi Receives Distribution From King Country Electric Power Trust (KCEPT)
+St John Ambulance Turangi Receives Distribution From King Country Trust (previously the King Country Electric Power Trust)

-In past years, KCEPT has passed a major share of its income to consumer beneficiaries by way of a credit on their power accounts.
+In past years, KCT has passed a major share of its income to consumer beneficiaries by way of a credit on their power accounts.

 “The thought of achieving better community outcomes has always been in the back of trustees’ minds,” said the Trust Chair Adie Doyle.
 “Distributing directly to beneficiaries will always be the default position but by utilizing creative thinking and the Trust Fund as leverage, greater community outcomes can be achieved”.
 These funds are in lieu of a credit to consumer beneficiaries in the Turangi area in 2020.